 A tranquil oasis on the outskirts of energetic Dublin city, discover its glorious grounds where wild deer frolic in the green grass.
 Stop by the Wellington monument, the largest obelisk in Europe at 62 metres tall, and stare in awe at its staggering height.

-Take a scenic stroll in the People’s Gardens and after, head over to Farmleigh House and have a coffee at the Boathouse Restaurant overlooking the ornamental lake.
+Take a scenic stroll in the People’s Gardens and after, head over to Farmleigh House and grab a takeaway coffee from the Boathouse Restaurant overlooking the ornamental lake.